FFrankyy/DrBC/README.md

 # DrBC
-This is a TensorFlow implementation of Learning to Identify High Betweenness Centrality Nodes from Scratch: A Novel Graph Neural Network Approach, as described in our paper:
+This is a TensorFlow implementation of 'Learning to Identify High Betweenness Centrality Nodes from Scratch: A Novel Graph Neural Network Approach', as described in our paper:

 Fan, Changjun and Zeng, Li and Ding, Yuhui and Chen, Muhao and Sun, Yizhou and Liu, Zhong[[Learning to Identify High Betweenness Centrality Nodes from Scratch: A Novel Graph Neural Network Approach]](http://arxiv.org/abs/1905.10418) (CIKM 2019)